 If you want to test out candle-making before jumping into buying all of these materials you can purchase a kit.

-Here is a soy candle-making kit that I found on Amazon that has everything you need to complete this project.
+Here is a soy candle-making kit that I found that has everything you need to complete this project.

 Making the soy wax candles